mattbf/react-query/README.md

 The server would send data and the document.

 _after AJAX_:
-A webpage could request more data without reloading the page and could happen automatically.
+A webpage could request more data without reloading the page (and could do it automatically).

 ### Client state vs Server state